Health Library

 Exercises

-If your physician recommends specific exercises, he / she will order a referral to physical therapy.
+If your child’s doctor recommends specific exercises, they will order a referral to physical therapy.

 Call Your Child's Doctor If:

-• When a problem occurs that prevents your child from wearing the brace for the amount of time recommended by your doctor
+• A problem occurs that prevents your child from wearing the brace for the amount of time recommended by your doctor.

 Conditions and treatments.